CAROLINE CABADING

 As a college student, when Caroline heard Philippine kulintang music for the very first time, her DNA somehow also “remembered” it.
 Thus began a 25-year study of pre-colonial Philippine music that continues today with her annual visits to the tribal lands to deepen her studies.
 Caroline began her kulintang studies with National Endowment for the Arts Fellow, Alliance for California Traditional Arts (ACTA) Mentor Artist and Kulintang Master Danongan Kalanduyan in 2000 and joined his professional touring ensemble, the “Palabuniyan Kulintang Ensemble”, as a musician and principal dancer that same year.
 She would continue to study with the late Master Kalanduyan for over 20 years until his passing.
 Caroline continues her advanced studies today with Maguindanaoan Kulintang Culture Bearers and University of the Philippines professors Guro Kanapia Kalanduyan and Guro Aga Mayo Butocan.
 She also collaborates regularly with her traditional Philippine colleagues ACTA Mentor Artist and Kulintang musician Bernard Ellorin and ACTA Mentor Artist and Pangalay dancer Peter Paul DeGuzman, with whom she completed a formal ACTA Mentorship in 2022-23.
 Caroline also studied Tausug Pangalay dance in the Philippines with Ligaya Amilbangsa, considered the premiere authority on this classic dance form of the Southern Philippines.
 Caroline continues her advanced Pangalay training through private studies with Ethnochoreoloist and University of Hawaii professor Desiree Quintero.
 Caroline has also been studying Kalinga gangsa, bamboo, and singing since 2016.
 She travels regularly to Kalinga, Philippines for advanced music and cultural studies with Culture Bearer Cyrilo Bawer and studies locally in the Bay Area with Kalinga Culture Bearer Jennilyn Bawer Young.

 Caroline’s original compositions fuse Jazz with Philippine tribal music and instrumentation to tell the stories of her Filipino-American “tribe.”
-Individual songs from her soon to be released album, “Sugilanon”, were first presented in May 2022 at the United States of Asian America Festival, then subsequently at the Clarion Performing Arts Center and Bird & Beckett.
+Individual songs from her recently release album, “Sugilanon”, were first presented in May 2022 at the United States of Asian America Festival, then subsequently at the Clarion Performing Arts Center and Bird & Beckett.
+"Sugilanon" was officially released on March 22, 2024 with a live performance of the suite scheduled for October 5, 2024 as part of Rhythmix Peforming Arts Center's Women in Jazz series.

 When she’s not composing original work Caroline absolutely loves performing straight ahead jazz and R&B in the Bay Area and in 2022 enjoyed engagements at the Clarion Performance Center, Bird & Beckett, the J-Town Jazz Festival, and the Neon was Never Brighter festival, to name a few.
-In 2023 she looks forward to performances at the International Hotel Manilatown Center and the Clarion Performing Arts Center.
+In 2024 she looks forward to jazz performances at the International Hotel Manilatown Center and Rhythmix Performing Arts Center and traditional Philippine performances at the International Hotel Manilatown Center and opening the main stage of San Francisco's Pistahan Festival at Yerba Buena Gardens.
 Caroline also collaborates with other local composers as a side musician.
-In 2022 she was a vocalist and percussionist in composer Mark Izu’s live concert at the Presidio Theater, “Songs for J-Town” and in September 2023 she will sing and play percussion in Brenda Wong Aoki’s theater performance at the Presidio Theater, “Soul of The City”.
+In 2022 she was a vocalist and percussionist in composer Mark Izu’s live concert at the Presidio Theater, “Songs for J-Town” and in September 2023 she was a vocalist and dancer in Brenda Wong Aoki’s theater performance at the Presidio Theater, “Soul of The City”.